Training program requirements

 Practice diversity

-Learning from diverse patient populations, as well as diverse practice and supervision models is valuable to support your development as a specialist general practitioner.
+You must have exposure to a diverse range of populations and presentations (eg age, gender, socioeconomic status, and cultural and linguistic backgrounds).
+Having this exposure is valuable to support your development as a specialist general practitioner.
 All registrars will be required to undertake activities to demonstrate that they have fulfilled the practice diversity requirements, including a reflective exercise and online learning module.

 Self-directed learning